carbon-language/carbon-lang/clang/docs/UsersManual.rst

    flushed-to-zero number is preserved in the sign of 0, denormals are flushed to positive zero, respectively.

+.. option:: -f[no-]fp-cast-overflow-workaround

+   Enable a workaround for code that casts floating-point values to integers and back to floating-point.
+If the floating-point value is not representable in the intermediate integer type, the code is incorrect according to the language standard.
+This flag will attempt to generate code as if the result of an overflowing conversion matches the overflowing behavior of a target's native float-to-int conversion instructions.

 .. option:: -fwhole-program-vtables

    Enable whole-program vtable optimizations, such as single-implementation